Whitingham, Vermont

 Whitingham is a town in Windham County, Vermont, United States.
 The town was named for Nathan Whiting, a landholder.
 The population was 1,344 at the 2020 census.
-Whitingham is the birthplace of Brigham Young, the second president of the Church of Jesus Christ of Latter-day Saints (LDS Church) and founder of Salt Lake City, Utah.
+Whitingham is the birthplace of Brigham Young, the second president of LDS Church and founder of Salt Lake City, Utah.
 Its village center, a census-designated place, is also listed on the National Register of Historic Places as the Whitingham Village Historic District.

 Geography

 According to the United States Census Bureau, the town has a total area of 39.3 square miles (101.8 km^{2}) of which 37.1 square miles (96.0 km^{2}) is land and 2.2 square miles (5.8 km^{2}) (5.70%) is water.